-I love training.
-In a masochistic way.
-Something about those training montages in movies just gets to me.
+Training.
+I love it.
+Something about those training montages in movies gets me pumped.
 Rocky.
 The Matrix.
 Any superhero origin film.
 The entire Harry Potter series.
 The hero doesn’t get kid gloves; he must adapt and learn, or he’ll be hosed.
 It’s a calling out, a strengthening and preparation for a mythic role.
 And he is usually guided by an old sage who cares enough about his welfare to show him the way, equip him for survival.

 Honestly, if we learned to see our lives’ trials more like Shifu’s rigor towards Po, or de la Vega’s harshness towards Alejandro, we might start seeing God differently.